OMNIALowCode/omnia2-move-tenant/README.md

     - If the Destination system has a **lower** version of the platform, migrations will not work.
 If it is **higher**, though, migrations will be possible, though it will be necessary to either restart the site, or use the Management area of the platform to edit the migrated tenant so that it is adjusted to that version of the platform.

 - Ensure that the source tenant is in the tenant type you want the destination tenant to be!
-This is especially important with **Template** tenants:
+This is especially important with **Template** tenants.

     - When exporting, a Template tenant will not export any users that are marked as Inactive in the original tenant, to avoid bloat in destination subscriptions.

     - When importing, a Template tenant will not import the Commands blobs.

+	- When importing, it is **mandatory** to provide a Customer ID and Customer Name for Full-type tenants.

 ### Installing templates
 If you obtain a template (distributed as a zip that contains the **Exported** folder), you can import it using this tool into any subscription.